su-keerthi/Audio-Amplifier-Design/README.md

  # Audio Amplifier Design

-This project presents the design, simulation and hardware implementation for an audio amplifier.
-A multi-stage analog audio amplifier designed to amplify low-level microphone signals (10–20 mV peak-to-peak) to a level capable of driving a speaker load.
+This project presents the design, simulation and hardware implementation for a multistage analog audio amplifier designed to amplify low-level microphone signals to a level capable of driving a speaker load.

 ## Overview